noahsug/project-black/README.md

 ### Deploy
 Update `ordered_game_files` in populate_html.py.

+Run `make prod` and then open **bin/main.html** to make sure your production build is working correctly.

-Run `make prod` to deploy the game to http://noahsug.github.io/my-project/
+Run `make deploy-first-time` if this is your first time deploying, otherwise run 'make deploy' to deploy the game to http://noahsug.github.io/my-project/.